Posted by marilynch

-This four-day annual event extraordinaire draws nearly 10,000 pro and amateur athletes plus 65,000 other bicycling enthusiasts to Monterey County every April.
+This four-day annual event extraordinaire draws about 10,000 pro and amateur athletes plus 65,000 or more other bicycling enthusiasts to Monterey County every April.
 Sea Otter’s road, mountain, and cyclocross races are world-renowned.
-Likewise fantastic are the Gran Fondo recreational rides, festival and other activities for all ages, North America’s largest consumer bike expo, and more—all making for lots of good times!
+Likewise popular are the Gran Fondo recreational rides, festival and other activities for all ages, North America’s largest consumer bike expo, and more—all making for lots of good times!

 You may be a longtime Sea Otter Classic veteran, like the Magenheim family directly below.
 Or you may be an SOC newbie.
 Whatever your experience, if you’ve become a Sea Otter aficionado, contact their farsighted co-founder and CEO Frank Yohannan, and the Sea Otter Classic crew.
 Let them know you appreciate them bringing so much bike love to Monterey County!